Nimausfi/Arithmetic_Logic_Unit_Verilog/README.md

 op = 11 -- Bitwise AND

-Testbench has been provided to verify the design.
+Testbench (ALU_TB) has been provided to verify the design.